-How to Outline and Write Your College Essay
+How to Outline & Write Your College Essay

 Just like how no two people are exactly alike, no two examples of a “good college essay” are alike.
 The key is finding a way to express who you are through good organizational structure, original story-telling, and self-reflection.

 COVID-19 has dramatically impacted the 2022 college application cycle - your application essays, now more than ever, are a critical component in getting accepted to college.
 So take time, be careful, and be wary about the fact that every student in the US might be writing about their experience during COVID-19 (originality is important, you want to stand out!).
 Here’s our breakdown of what colleges look for in a great college essay.
 We also include how to outline and write your best college essay.

 Showing off your personality in your writing helps your essay stand out.

 Your response should tell a story and give the reader insight into your personality, what fascinates and excites you, what are you curious about intellectually, and more.
 Include an example of an experience or two that has shaped how you view life.